FRAHMAN117/FRAHMAN117/README.md

 - 💞️ I’m looking to collaborate on ... full stack project and create my own website
 - 📫 How to reach me ...
 Instagram: @farahn2333 email: fahmin.rahman44@qmail.cuny.edu
 - 😄 Pronouns: ... she/her
-- ⚡ Fun fact: ...
-My mbti type is an INTP

 <!---
 FRAHMAN117/FRAHMAN117 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.